ipython/ipython-website/support.rst

 If you think that you have found a bug please :ref:`report it <reporting-bug>` and we will try to fix it.

-You may also be interested in the :ref:`trainings`
+You may also be interested in jonining us for any forthcoming training :ref:`trainings` or invite us to organize a training.